(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Bacillus anthracis readily form spores when they dry—an environmental condition unfavorable for growth.
 Spores resist destruction and can remain viable in soil, wool, and animal hair and hides for decades.
 Spores germinate and begin multiplying rapidly when they enter an environment rich in amino acids and glucose (eg, tissue, blood).

 Human infection can be acquired by

-Cutaneous infection is usually acquired by contact with infected animals or spore-contaminated animal products or, rarely, from contaminated heroin in injection drug users.
+Cutaneous infection is usually acquired by contact with infected animals, spore-contaminated animal products, or soil-containing spores or rarely by injection from contaminated heroin in injection drug users.
 Open wounds or abrasions increase susceptibility, but infection may occur when skin is intact.
-Skin infection may be transmitted from person to person by direct contact or fomites.
+Cutaneous anthrax is typically not contagious, but in very rare instances skin infection may be transmitted from person to person by direct contact or fomites.

 Pulmonary infection (inhalation anthrax), caused by inhaling spores, is almost always due to occupational exposure to contaminated animal products (eg, hides) and is often fatal.

 Gastrointestinal anthrax and inhalation anthrax are not transmitted from person to person.

 After entering the body, spores germinate inside macrophages, which migrate to regional lymph nodes where the bacteria multiply.
 In inhalation anthrax, spores are deposited in alveolar spaces, where they are ingested by macrophages, which migrate to mediastinal lymph nodes, usually causing a hemorrhagic mediastinitis.

 Bacteremia may occur in any form of anthrax and occurs in nearly all fatal cases; meningeal involvement is common.

 The virulence of B. anthracis is due to its